RyanYoung25/maestor/README.md

 ******
  Note
 ******
  Pay strict attention to permissions for all scripts.
-Some require root access, and some mandate non-root access. ****
+Some require root access and some mandate non-root access. ****

 To install all dependencies and complementary packages.
 	./install-all.sh